The “Small Big City” that we call home

 - Engage!
 Cleveland connects, empowers and grows Cleveland's young professionals with 75+ Young Professional Organizations.

 University Circle is home to our school and university, and it is considered a world-class center for education, medicine and the arts.
 The Circle is the fastest growing region in Cleveland.
-Some Weatherhead students live in The Triangle Apartments or rent homes in the area.
+Some Weatherhead students live in The Triangle Towers or rent homes in the area.
 In approximately one square mile of space, University Circle includes some of the city's (and the world's) best cultural institutions.
+Cleveland's passion for the arts is evident in its recent ranking as fifth in arts attendance on a per capita basis, sandwiched between Boston and San Francisco.

 To-Do in Cleveland